- Contact information

 Help monitor the health of Wisconsin's wildlife by reporting your sightings of sick or dead wildlife to your local DNR office.
 It is not necessary to report wildlife killed along roadways.

-If you observe five or more sick or dead wildlife in one area please contact your local DNR office to report your observation.
+If you observe five or more sick or dead birds, or three or more sick or dead mammals in one area please contact your local DNR office to report your observation.
 Please include the number of animals, the species, such as raccoon or Canada goose, if they were sick or dead, the specific location where you saw them and your contact information in case further information is needed.
 Besides groups of wildlife the DNR has disease monitoring programs for the specific wildlife species listed to the right.

 - Deer diseases